taikoxyz/taiko-mono/packages/protocol/README.md

 Copy the genesis block hash and replace the `L2_GENESIS_HASH` variable in `deploy_protocol_on_l1.sh` with this value.

-### Deploying Taiko BCR on Layer 1
+### Deploying UniFi BCR on Layer 1

-To deploy Taiko BCR on L1, start a local L1 network:
+To deploy UniFi BCR on L1, start a local L1 network:

 ```bash
 anvil --hardfork cancun